ArnoldAnelka-FS/ASL_Project/ASL_Project/README.md

 # ASL_Project

+## Assignment Template-Engines
+In this assignment, I was able to use twig.js to RESTful HTML form user interface out of my Express application.

 ## Assignment Restful API
 In this assignment I was able to code out a fully functioning Restful API.
 I was able to showcase my my functioning code showing Index - Show all products
 Show - Show specific product
 Update - Update a specific product's properties
 Create - Create a new product with properties